ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## Initiatives to reduce gas costs {#initiatives-to-reduce-gas-costs}

-With the new network upgrades of Ethereum 2.0 (also known as Eth2 or Serenity) should ultimately address some of the gas fee issues, which will, in turn, enable the platform to process thousands of transactions per second and scale globally.
+The new network upgrades of Ethereum 2.0 (also known as Eth2 or Serenity) will ultimately address some of the gas fee issues, which will, in turn, enable the platform to process thousands of transactions per second and scale globally.

-Layer 2 scaling is a primary initiative to improve gas costs, user experience, and scalability greatly.
+Layer 2 scaling is a primary initiative to greatly improve gas costs, user experience and scalability.
 [More on layer 2 scaling](/developers/docs/scaling/layer-2-rollups/).

-The new proof-of-stake model should reduce high power consumption and reliance on specialized hardware.
-In addition, the new PoS system was introduced on the Beacon Chain.
-This chain will allow the decentralized Ethereum network to agree and keep the network secure, but avoid high energy use by requiring a financial commitment.
+The new proof-of-stake model, introduced on the Beacon Chain, should reduce high power consumption and reliance on specialized hardware.
+This chain will allow the decentralized Ethereum network to agree and keep the network secure, while limiting energy consumption by instead requiring a financial commitment.

-Anyone with at least 32 ETH can to stake them and become a validator responsible for processing transactions, proposing new blocks to, add to the blockchain and storing data.
+Anyone with at least 32 ETH can stake them and become a validator responsible for processing transactions, validating blocks, and proposing new blocks to add to the chain.
 Users who have less than 32 ETH can join staking pools.

 ## Strategies for you to reduce gas costs {#strategies-for-you-to-reduce-gas-costs}